w3c/wai-website/pages/about/using-wai-material.md

 {% include box.html type="end" %}
 {:/}

-You may create a dubbed version in your language with the following conditions:
+You may create a dubbed version with the following conditions:
-1. You provide the entire video, including the ending with the link to w3.org/WAI
+1. The entire video is dubbed, including the ending with the link to w3.org/WAI.
-2. You do an accurate transation.
-If you would like to change the wording to be smoother in your langauge, you get it approved by W3C staff before recording.
+2. The translation is accurate.
+If you would like to change the wording to be smoother in your language, it should be approved by W3C staff.
-3. You maintain accessibility:<br>
+3. The new video must be accessible:
    a.
-You provide text subtitles/captions for your video.
-They may be "closed captions" that are only shown if turned on.<br>
+Text subtitles/captions must be provided.
+They may be "closed captions" that are only shown if turned on.
    b.
-If the video has a descriped version, you also provide a translation of the described video.
+If the video has a described version, a translation of the described video must be provided.
-4. Optionally, you may include your organization and logo at the beginning and/or end, indicating that you are the translating organization.
-It must be clear that the video is from W3C.
+4. You may include your organization name and logo at the beginning and/or end, indicating that you are the translating organization.
+However, it must be clear that the video is from W3C.
 You may _not_ include your logo throughout the video.
-5. You make the video available for others to use.
-This includes permission for W3C to put it on our website, YouTube channel, and other places.
-6. For the original video on the W3C website, you provide a text translation of the current English VTT file.
-This translation can then be used as the script for the dupping.

 ## Let Us Know